 Wolves At The Gate is unpredictable.
-Their hard-hitting rock instrumentation, melodic artistry, and poetic lyricism evades genres, escapes classifications, and hovers above the few boxes reserved for metal music.
+Their hard-hitting rock instrumentation, melodic artistry, and poetic lyricism evades genres, escapes classifications, and hovers above the few boxes reserved go right here for metal music.
 Their uncatchable rhythms and dynamic refrains move too quickly to be foreseen, and because they weld genres together and rearrange what’s uniformly un-arrangeable, they’re loosened from the grip of mediocrity.
 “Heavy music keeps being placed into smaller and smaller boxes,” explains the band’s lead vocalist, Stephen Cobucci, “and we want to keep pulling ourselves out of them.
 I want someone to take me on a ride when I listen to their record.
 I don’t want to know where they’re going with the song and I don’t like knowing what to expect.”
 Since their conception in 2008, the band—made up of Cobucci, Nicky Detty, Ben Summers, and Abishai Collingsworth—aims to write that way.

 However, though they’ve built a reputation around unreckonable sound, their theme is as finite as ever.
 As was the case with their first two records, one mighty decoration drapes itself atop, around, and within every Wolves At The Gate song: Jesus Christ.
 “If you truly want to talk about art, you have to talk about the Creator of art.
 There isn’t anything more beautiful than Christ, and our biggest hope is for people to see that.”
 Thus enters their third release on Solid State Records, Types & Shadows, out November 4th—a record that continually introduces the listener to the post hardcore boundlessness that is Wolves At The Gate while inviting them to see the beauty in God's mercy to sinners.